Page Builder Overview

 4. Specific Logged In User Roles- Only show this row to users assigned to specific user roles.
 When selecting this visibility option, you can click on the Add Role button to select a user role(s).
 Users assigned to the user role or roles you select will be able to view this row, while users not assigned to the role or roles you select will not be able to view this role.
 You can select multiple user roles as well as "All Roles" to allow all users assigned to any user role to view this row.

-If you choose a secured visibility setting, a lock icon will appear at the top left of your row within your page/layout content so that you can easily identify which rows are secured.
+If you choose a secured visibility setting, a lock icon will replace the public globe icon to the far left of that row.
+This lock icon will help you easily identify which rows are secured among your pages.

 Row Container- The row container determines if this row should be displayed in Fluid or Fixed.